 [example@cpweb6-premium]$ source ~/.bash_profile

 WP-CLI is free and open source software, and it is actively developed.
-That means there will be regular updates that fix bugs and improve WP-CLI’s functionality.
+That means there are regular updates that fix bugs and improve WP-CLI’s functionality.
 It is important to update WP-CLI regularly, and of course you can do so via WP-CLI itself:

 $ wp cli update Success: WP-CLI is at the latest version.